HelenLiu0609/HelenLiu0609/README.md

 Ongoing Projects
 --
-■	__Experiments__
+■	__Computational Modelling__
 1. Computational Mechanisms of Value Representation in Risky Decision from Experience
 2. Decomposing the Decreasing impatience Effect in Delay Discounting

+■	__Experiments__
-3. Time Bank Policy in China
+1. Time Bank Policy in China
-4. Loss Aversion in Driving
+2. Loss Aversion in Driving

 ■	__Meta-research__
 1. Meta-analytical Review of the Self-prioritization Effect in the Associative Learning Tasks
+2. Registered reports in Psychology

 <!---
 HelenLiu0609/HelenLiu0609 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.